artnames/nexart-canonical-renderer/replit.md

 While `@nexart/codemode-sdk` defines the official Code Mode semantics and can be used by any platform to render artworks, client-side or third-party execution alone cannot guarantee protocol compliance or deterministic minting.
 This canonical node runs the same SDK semantics in a controlled, server-side environment and produces authoritative outputs (images or loops) together with cryptographic hashes.

+**Key distinction:**
+- Apps are not compliant - mints are compliant
+- The node is about verifiability, not control
+- Only executions routed through the canonical node can claim full NexArt protocol compliance

 ## Architecture

 - **Runtime**: Node.js with Express server